dmd-program/dmd-400-sp17/installation-art-or-design-intervention.md

 ## Example projects

-  * Physical computing and IoT device
-    * Arduino
   * Art or design installation proposal
-    *
-  * Organize design-based event
+  * Organize design-based event or festival

 ## Production requirements

+1. Research: Evaluate previous events that were similar to this one
-1. Project goals
+2. Project goals
+2. Branding, website, other event infrastructure
 2. Budget

-## Learning resources
+3. Team members
+3. Stakeholders
+4. Event documentation and outcomes

+## Proof of concept